 Through the generosity of several donors, the Management Fellows Program is fortunate to be able to offer financial support to some students who pursue internships in entrepreneurial businesses and not-for-profit organizations.
-For the purposes of determining eligibility to receive funds from the Center, the following kinds of firms will receive precedence: entrepreneurial firms include start-ups that do not have the cash flow to support a sufficient internship stipend or salary; not-for-profits include any organization, company or institution that was not established for the purpose of making a profit and would otherwise be unable to afford a paid intern.
+To determine eligibility to receive funds from the Center, the following kinds of firms will receive precedence: entrepreneurial firms include start-ups that do not have the cash flow to support a sufficient internship stipend or salary; not-for-profits include any organization, company or institution that was not established to make a profit and would otherwise be unable to afford a paid intern.

 Subsidy funds are intended primarily for students completing their required semester-long Management Fellows internship.
-However, if available resources have not been exhausted by support of Management Fellows internships, some funding may also be provided for summer internships in eligible firms.
+If available resources have not been exhausted by support of Management Fellows internships, some funding may also be provided for summer internships in eligible firms.